scjx123/tp/docs/UserGuide.md

 Typing `plain` switches the UI to the plain mode (pure-text CLI interface). <br>
 This command has no effect if the UI is already in plain mode.<br>
-The plain mode shows correctly on all terminals.
+The plain mode shows correctly on all terminals.<br>
+Note:
+1. Extra inputs after "plain" will be ignored.
+For example: If "plain bye" is input in, "bye" will be ignored and "plain" will be executed.

 Syntax: